 10. Enroll in a support group – by joining a support group, you not only get emotional support but also additional tips and coping strategies from others who suffer from the same symptoms.

 What have you discovered to be the most reliable method of coping with tinnitus?
-Let us know in a comment.
+Let us know.